-Open to Juniors and Seniors; with departmental approval
+Open to Juniors and Seniors.

 This course is designed to enhance the language and writing of skilled college-bound students.
 It will examine strategies for writing effective college admissions essays and will study the SAT with a particular emphasis on vocabulary, timed-writing, and reading comprehension.